Find Affordable College Courses

 110 Yearly Graduations

 The 17th most popular school in the country for legal professions majors who are seeking their master's degree is Texas A&M University - College Station.
 Roughly 70,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,578 per year, while in-state graduate students, on average, pay $6,885 per year.
-During the 2020-2021 academic year, 110 people received their master's degree in legal professions from Texas A&M College Station.
-Around 17% of these students were from an underrepresented racial-ethnic group, and 44% were women.
+The average in-state tuition for full-time undergraduates is $9,003 per year, while in-state graduate students, on average, pay $6,885 per year.
+During the most recent year for which we have data, 110 people received their master's degree in legal professions from Texas A&M College Station.
+Around 18% of these students were from an underrepresented racial-ethnic group, and 53% were women.
+Data shows that Texas A&M College Station graduates that hold this degree go on to make a median salary of $59,201.

 106 Yearly Graduations

 Arizona State University - Tempe comes in at #18 on our list of the most popular colleges offering master's degrees in legal professions.
 Roughly 74,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,710 per year, while in-state graduate students, on average, pay $11,720 per year.
-For the 2020-2021 academic year, 106 master's degrees were handed out to legal professions majors at ASU - Tempe.
-About 52% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $12,376 per year.
+During the most recent year for which we have data, 106 people received their master's degree in legal professions from ASU - Tempe.
+Around 36% of these students were from an underrepresented racial-ethnic group, and 47% were women.
+Arizona State University - Tempe legal professions graduates who receive their master's degree go on to jobs earning a median salary of $59,201.

 #19